loganmc10/openshift-edge-installer/edge/docs/RELOCATABLE.md

-# Relocatable SNO
+# Relocatable Edge Cluster
-The ```relocatable``` option is only applicable on SNO clusters.
-When enabled, the cluster is configured in such a way that its primary interface IP address can be changed without impacting the operation of the cluster.
+When the ```relocatable``` option is enabled, the cluster is configured in such a way that its primary interface IP addresses can be changed without impacting the operation of the cluster.

 ## How it works
 You set the value of ```relocatable``` to the name of the external facing interface.
 A secondary IP address (192.168.7.x/24 or fd04::x/64) is assigned to this interface.
 The machineNetwork CIDR is also set to 192.168.7.0/24 or fd04::/64.
 Finally, a MachineConfig is created that modifies /etc/default/nodeip-configuration to tell the cluster to use 192.168.7.x/fd04::x as the node IP.